-I'm currently pursuing a co-op at Advanced Micro Devices Inc., in the Radeon Technology SoC Architecture Group under Tarun Nakra.
-My work focuses on designing simulators and performance modeling of AMD's Instinct™ accelerators and Radeon™ RX Graphics Cards to propel HPC & AI workload analysis, which finds its use in world’s largest supercomputers!
+Previously, I did a co-op at Advanced Micro Devices Inc., in the Radeon Technology SoC Architecture Group.
+My work focused on designing simulator infrastructure and performance modeling of AMD's Instinct™ accelerators and Radeon™ RX Graphics Cards to propel HPC & AI workload analysis.

 I'm a Research Assistant at UW STACS lab, under Professor Joshua San Miguel.
 My research focuses on building low-power computer systems using approximate computing.
 I'm currently working on designing a tightly-coupled hardware accelerator that offloads the predicate computation onto a reconfigurable fabric for Hard-to-Predict (H2P) branches.

 I was recently awarded the DAC Young Researcher Fellowship for the 58th Design Automation Conference 2021, San Francisco.
 I will be a Graduate Teaching Assistant in ECE353: Introduction to Microprocessor Systems @ UW Madison!